fzzyfoxx/resume/maps_vectorization/README.md

 ---

 ### Residual Conv Block [link](./models_src/backbones.py)
+Lightweight residual backbones and memory-style variants for compact encoders.

 Implementation of a lightweight residual convolutional block and small backbone utilities located at models_src/backbones.py.
 The module provides flexible building blocks for convolutional encoders and a patch-level memorizing backbone used across detection and segmentation pipelines.